rajveersinghcse/Email-Classification/README.md

 ## Introduction

-This project aims to develop a machine-learning model capable of accurately categorizing emails into abusive and non-abusive categories.
+This project aims to develop a machine-learning model that accurately categorizes emails into abusive and non-abusive categories.
 This can be particularly useful for email providers, social media platforms, and other online communication platforms to filter out harmful content and ensure a safer environment for their users.

 ## Dataset

-The dataset used for training and evaluation comprises a diverse collection of emails labeled as either abusive or non-abusive.
-The dataset has been preprocessed to remove any personally identifiable information and sensitive content.
+The dataset used for training and evaluation comprises a diverse collection of emails labeled as abusive or non-abusive.
+The dataset has been preprocessed to remove personally identifiable information and sensitive content.

 ## Approach